Castau/Week-34-Assignments/README.md

 ### Thursday:
 [JPA and ReST-intro](https://docs.google.com/document/d/1c4uti7oLiipp1Sdny9Rwc1aOStfn9aasmWhhhzuTQS8/edit)
 All should be finished.
 I implemented a bad solution to the Junit-test testzCreateEmployee() in order to force it to run last.
-Deployed prjoect can be found here: [/api/employees/all](http://camillastaunstrup.dk:8080/jpa_rest_startup-1.0/api/employees/all).
+Deployed project can be found here: [/api/employees/all](http://camillastaunstrup.dk:8080/jpa_rest_startup-1.0/api/employees/all).
 The project can be found here: [4-Thursday](https://github.com/Castau/Week-34-Assignments/tree/master/4-Thursday/week1-simple-jpa-rest)

 ### Friday:
 [JPA, REST and DTOs](https://docs.google.com/document/d/1HdHiORGNyteRpn7MoOixowxL10LQuUHt9XxAKtL9r0o/edit)
 All should be finished.
-Deployed prjoect can be found here: [/api/bank/all](http://camillastaunstrup.dk:8080/friday34-1.0/api/bank/all).
+Deployed project can be found here: [/api/bank/all](http://camillastaunstrup.dk:8080/friday34-1.0/api/bank/all).
 The project can be found here: [5-Friday](https://github.com/Castau/Week-34-Assignments/tree/master/5-Friday/friday)